Article

 The information contained within this document is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.

-This article is distributed for educational purposes and should not be considered investment advice or an offer of any security for sale.
+This article is distributed for educational purposes only and should not be considered financial advice.

 Information contained herein has been obtained from sources believed to be reliable but is not guaranteed.

-If you are unsure about the suitability of otherwise of any product or service, we recommend that you seek professional advice.
+If you are unsure about the suitability or otherwise of any product or service, we recommend that you seek professional advice.

 The Financial Conduct Authority does not regulate will writing and some forms of estate planning.